Ruby points

 - How to prevent the formation of new ruby points?

-Ruby points, also known as ruby angiomas, ruby spots or De Morgan's spots, are common and completely benign skin changes.
-They are formed from blood vessel cells.
-These small marks appear as tiny bumps with an intensely red, and sometimes even purple, color, usually ranging from 1 to several millimeters in diameter.
-Their characteristic ruby hue comes from the presence of hemoglobin in the dilated vessels.
+Ruby spots, also known as cherry angiomas, ruby spots or De Morgan's spots, are common and completely benign skin changes.
+They originate from blood vessel cells.
+These small marks appear as small bumps with an intensely red, sometimes even purple, color, typically ranging from 1 to several millimeters in diameter.
+Their characteristic ruby hue is due to the presence of hemoglobin in the dilated vessels.
+Cherry angiomas are merely a cosmetic concern and pose no health risk.
+They are most commonly found on the trunk, arms, and thighs, where they can be mistaken for moles.

 Ruby moles are usually harmless.
 However, in certain situations, a visit to a dermatologist is necessary.
 Pay attention to the following symptoms: